 PetroChina Fushun Petrochemical Company, China

-PetroChina is building a refining and petrochemical complex in Fushun, Liaoning Province, China.
-The facilities will be known as PetroChina Fushun Petrochemical Company.
+PetroChina built a refining and petrochemical complex in Fushun, Liaoning Province, China.
+The facilities are known as PetroChina Fushun Petrochemical Company.

-The petrochemical facilities will include an 800,000tpa ethylene plant and down stream facilities which include a 300,000tpa polypropylene (PP) plant and 350,000tpa of high density polyethylene (hdPE) capacity.
-The plants are due to become operational during 2010.
+The petrochemical facilities include an 800,000tpa ethylene plant and downstream facilities which include a 300,000tpa polypropylene (PP) plant and 350,000tpa of high-density polyethylene (hdPE) capacity.
+The plants became operational in 2010.

-The project was given the go ahead by China's authorities during the first half of 2006.
+The project was approved by China's authorities during the first half of 2006.

-During the final quarter of 2007 Basell announced that it had been awarded a contract to supply of its Hostalen technology for the 350,000tpa hdPE plant being built at the Fushun refinery/petrochemical complex.
-Basell says that is Hostalen process is a "leading low-pressure slurry process for the production of bimodal hdPE."
+During the final quarter of 2007, Basell announced that it had been awarded a contract to supply of its Hostalen technology for the 350,000tpa hdPE plant being built at the Fushun refinery/petrochemical complex.
+Basell says that its Hostalen process is a 'leading low-pressure slurry process for the production of bimodal hdPE'.

 During February 2008, PetroChina announced that Norway-based Aker Kvaerner had been awarded a contract to provide the extended process design package and technical advisory services for the 300,000tpa PP plant.
 Aker Kvaerner said that this is the third PP project in China that it had been awarded with the last year.
 The value of the contract was not disclosed.

-Once the PP plant becomes operational in 2010, it will produce a broad range of PP resins including homopolymers, random copolymers, and impact copolymers for various grades of plastics.
+The plant produces a broad range of PP resins, including homopolymers, random copolymers, and impact copolymers for various grades of plastics.

-According to PetroChina its subsidiary, Fushun Petrochemical is destined to become the biggest integrated refining and petrochemical base in Northeastern China following the completion of the refinery and petrochemical complex.
-The development is also expected to lead to the growth of related industries and the local economy.
-PetroChina is also building petrochemical capacity in Chengdu, Sichuan Province.
+According to PetroChina, its subsidiary Fushun Petrochemical is the biggest integrated refining and petrochemical base in north-eastern China, and expected to lead to the growth of related industries and the local economy.
+PetroChina also built petrochemical capacity in Chengdu, Sichuan Province.